 attend, regardless of tuition increases.

 There is a $50 registration fee to be submitted with your application.
-If you

 Once we get the application, we will send you a welcome package containing a